 David Kamenetzky serves as the Chair of the Governing Council.
+He is Chairman of JAB Investors and CEO of Joh A Benckiser, the Family anchor.
 He has over twenty years’ experience in senior management and strategy roles at global brands including Anheuser-Busch InBev, Mars, Inc., and Goldman Sachs.

 Before moving into the private sector, he served as Executive Assistant to the late Ignatz Bubis, pivotal leader of the German Jewish community in the 1990s.

 Professor Ngaire Woods is the founding dean of the Blavatnik School of Government and Professor of Global Economic Governance at the University of Oxford.

 Her research focuses on global economic governance, the challenges of globalization, global development, and the role of international institutions.